poisoniivy/meal-project/README.md

 ## Setup

-To Run Meal.Plan.Love, you will need:
+To Run Eat.Plan.Love, you will need:

 - PostgreSQL
 - Python 2.7